LFMB/BPIA/analysis/garage-proposal.md

 ##### Value Generation Ideas:

 - Wonder how much new value would be added if the second part of 2 Main Street's building was valued at the same rate of the first part on a sq foot basis?
-- What does 6 Main Street look like with build sq valution at the mean instead of the low end?
+- What does 6 Main Street look like with build sq valuation at the mean instead of the low end?

 #### 2 Main Street Build Improvements